-Students who wish to count study abroad courses for their Spanish major or minor should contact Dr. Elaine Shenk, Coordinator for Study Abroad in Spanish, before choosing courses.
+Students who wish to count study abroad courses for their Spanish major or minor should make an appointment with the Center for International Programs, and also contact Dr. Elaine Shenk, Coordinator for Study Abroad in Spanish, before choosing courses.
 Spanish majors and minors are strongly encouraged to study abroad for a semester, year, or summer as a way to enhance their language skills.
 Additionally, there are other benefits to studying abroad that make it an essential part of the SJU student experience.
 As a Spanish language student, living and studying in a Spanish-speaking country will give you valuable insights into the cultures of that country and the issues faced by its people.
 It will broaden your perspective on the world and on your place in it.

 As an SJU student, there are several programs available to you depending on your particular needs and interests:

 - El Salvador

 For those wishing to study in Spain, there are two programs available.
 SJU in Madrid is conducted in conjunction with St. Louis University, Missouri.
 Students in this program enroll for one or two semesters or in the summer, reside either with host families or in dormitory-like residences, and take courses in either Spanish or English.
 (Courses must be taken in Spanish in order to receive Spanish language credit.)
 Courses are offered in a number of fields, such as the arts and humanities, business, communications, engineering, and the sciences.

 Those wishing to study in the south of Spain can participate the University of Delaware’s semester abroad in Granada.
 This program also offers courses in a variety of disciplines, such as art, history, political science, international relations, and literature.
 All courses are taught in Spanish.
 Students also take a common course on contemporary Spain.
 Students participating in this program stay with host families in and around Granada.